betamore/fewd/slides/unit4.md

 ???

-* Selectors indicate which element the rule applies to.
+* Selectors indicate which HTML element(s) the rule applies to.
 * Declarations indicate how the element referred to in the selector should be styled.

 ---